pelavarre/byoverbs/futures.md

 VsCode + Black on """...""" too often triggers Flake8:  W291 trailing whitespace

+calling Black needs preface of:  echo |python3 -m pdb else the SyntaxError's aren't clickable inside VsCode

 :

 pandas, matplotlib, etc inside bin/p demos/vi2.py could prompt for its ⇧Z⇧Q more like in lower right corner

+each V should have its own File, so close out-of-order sequences Paste Buffer

 ## Copied from